NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 - It can discover early the sub-resources to load like stylesheets, scripts and images, and
 - The user gets to access and to interact with the parts that are ready without unnecessarily waiting for the whole page to load.

-It is possible to do exactly that thanks to the streaming capability of HTTP (since version 1.1 of the protocol) and thanks to the HTML format being streaming-friendly (Browsers can process and show HTML documents progressively as they are received),
+It is possible to do exactly that thanks to the streaming capability of HTTP (since version 1.1 of the protocol) and thanks to the HTML format being streaming-friendly (Browsers can process and show HTML documents progressively as they are received).

 #### Unlocking Parallelism with Streaming

 When the server receives a request for a page, it can:

 - send a first chunk of HTML declaring the page's CSS and JavaScript resources,
-- and, potentially in parallel, start fetching or generating the page's data.
+- and, in parallel, start fetching or generating the page's data.

 This way, the client can start loading the page's sub-resources in parallel with the server generating and sending the rest of the page.